robincornett/add-featured-image-column/readme.txt

 == Upgrade Notice ==

-The featured image column is now sortable.
+The featured image column no longer breaks on mobile.

 == Changelog ==

+= 1.1.1 =
+* Fixed: featured image column on mobile

 = 1.1.0 =
 * Added: the featured image column is now sortable.